amit-web/Project-hirist-clone/README.md

 # Project-hirist-clone
-Hiris is a platform that helps jobseekers connect with their dream job.
+Hirist is a platform that helps jobseekers connect with their dream job.
 Hirist.com connected with over 13,00,000 jobseekers already and this is just the beginning...they feature some of the best jobs in Banking & Finance, Consulting, Research & Analytics, Sales & Marketing, HR, IT and Operations.And also on hirist.com recruiters can post their jobs here and choose the jobseeker with best skills.

 Technology Stack we used in building this Project :